edwardmcindoe/r_bellabeat_wellness/README.md

 5. **Time Series Trends:**
-   - There are noticeable trends and variations in activity levels over the analyzed time period.
+   - There are noticeable trends and variations in activity levels over the analysed time period.

 ![bellabeat_correlation](images/time_series.png)